-Undergraduate programmes require passes (Grades I, II and III) in at least five (5) subjects at CSEC General Proficiency Level.
-English A (Language) and Mathematics must be included among these five.
+Admission requirements for undergraduate programmes include passes — Grades I, II and III — in at least five (5) subjects at CSEC general proficiency level.
+Of these five subjects, English A and Mathematics must be included.

-Alternative to the above and where appropriate, students must provide:
+Alternative to the above and where appropriate, admission requirements include:

 - Applicants whose secondary education was completed in a country other than St. Lucia must provide evidence of equivalent qualification.

 - Applicants must meet the requirements stipulated by the academic unit offering the programme of study under consideration.

 Entry requirements for certificate level programmes vary for the various programmes offered at the College.

 See Certificate Level programmes offered for specific entry requirements.

 Persons who wish to offer access courses as part of their entry qualifications are advised that most access courses consist of two parts, both of which must be successfully completed prior to registration.
 Please note that the Access course grade which is acceptable for entry is determined by the respective programme.